1‑866‑ARF‑MEOW

 4. Once you’ve located a gland, place a paper towel in front of the area, and apply pressure until the fluid squirts out.

-5. Once both glands are empty, use a washcloth to wash the area.
+5. Once both glands are empty, use a washcloth to clean the area.

 How to prevent future anal gland issues

 Your dog’s diet is a huge contributor to the health of their bowel movements.
-Make sure that you’re buying dog food that is high in fiber, as well as avoiding ingredients that your dog may be allergic to.
-A low fiber diet can cause constipation, and constipation blocks anal glands.
-You may want to take special care with your dog’s diet if you have smaller dogs, such as Chihuahuas, Beagles, or Poodles.
+Make sure to buy dog food that’s high in fiber and avoids ingredients your dog may be allergic to.
+A low-fiber diet can cause constipation, and constipation blocks anal glands.
+If you have smaller dogs, such as Chihuahuas, Beagles, or Poodles, then take special care with your dog’s diet.
 These breeds are prone to anal gland issues.
-If your dog is having continuous or persisting anal gland issues, contact your veterinarian.
+If your dog is having continuous or persisting gland issues, contact your vet.

 Christina Rasmussen